John-Carson/37signals-style-guide/watching.md

 > Subscription patterns and toggle UI.

 This guide covers patterns for managing user involvement with collections and resources—specifically, how users control which notifications they receive.
-Rather than a separate polymorphic subscriptions system, 37signals embeds notification preferences directly into access records, using an "involvement" enum that determines notification levels.
+Rather than a separate polymorphic subscriptions system, we embed notification preferences directly into access records, using an "involvement" enum that determines notification levels.

 The core concept: when a user has access to a collection (like a board or project), their `Access` record also tracks their notification preference—whether they want no notifications (`access_only`), or to be notified about activity they're watching (`watching`).
 This eliminates the need for a separate `Subscription` model and keeps the mental model simple.